Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 But how do they work and what makes them different to other kinds of funds?
 This guide cuts through the financial jargon to cover everything you need to know about index funds in New Zealand and why they’re creating so much buzz.

 If you already understand what index funds are and want to start investing, you can do so through a fund manager, a full service broker or an online share trading platform.
-One of the easiest and cheapest ways to access index funds is via exchange traded funds (ETFs) which are traded on the New Zealand Stock Exchange (NZX).
+One of the easiest and cheapest ways to access index funds is via exchange traded funds (ETFs) which are traded on an exchange such as the New Zealand Stock Exchange (NZX), the New York Stock Exchange (NYSE) and so on.

 Before you do so, you should know that not all ETFs are index funds and some funds are riskier than others – you can read more about this below.